mallonie/luke/content/posts/2025/05/compute-blade-pxe-boot.md

 At this point if you boot the Compute Blade you should see that it tries to hit the PXE server as configured but will be looking for and not finding `start.elf` and `fixup.dat` or `start4.elf` and `fixup4.dat`, so we need to provide these files.
-Here is an example of what this might look like:
+Here is an example of what this failing might look like:

 ```
   board: rev ...